New Page 1

 PD&C Development Opportunities

-Travel to conferences, seminars and workshops- Organization may be request up to $500 per organization for registration and travel fees for arts conferences, seminars and workshops.
+Travel to conferences, seminars and workshops- Organization may request up to $500 per organization for registration and travel fees for arts conferences, seminars and workshops.

 The Busing Program provides grants of up to $250 to assist groups attending arts events of artistic merit that might otherwise be inaccessible because of transportation problems.
 The program primarily serves groups living a distance from major Pennsylvania cities, inner-city audiences for whom public transportation is inadequate, and special groups (i.e. people with disabilities or the elderly) for whom transportation is a problem.